guilhermedaavi/guilhermedaavi/README.md

 Passionate about programming, innovation, and technology.
 I started programming in 2025, since then I follow improving through courses, private projects and work.
-I'm currently working as a full-stack developer
+I'm currently working as a front-end developer

 ## Techs and tools